hutchgrant/evergreen-web-components/README.md

 > 🙏 Please feel free to contribute, we are always looking forward to meeting like minded developers to collaborate with!

-### Adding new package
+### Package Guidelines

-Package should be organized as follows:
+Packages should be organized as follows:

 ```
 src/